KillSwitch001/Ether-1MasternodeSetup/README.md

 To create, we need:

-1) 5001 ETHO (servodna) or 15001 ETHO (masterwork)
+1) 5001 ETHO or 15001 ETHO (masterwork)

 2) VPS (or any PC with static IP and uptime 100%)

-Buy ETHO can be on the exchange stocks.exchange or namainit most on the pool .
+Buy ETHO can be on the exchange stocks.exchange or mine it on the pool .

 VPS is cheaper to rent from the provider artdoe.gq/vps .
 The method of recharging the balance for new users is a card and PayPal, subsequent payments can be made through Bitcoin.